National Book Foundation

 Leslie Shipman has been active in literary and educational programming for over 20 years.
 Her poetry has appeared in a number of journals, including BOMB, The Kenyon Review, Mid-American Review, Bellingham Review, Cortland Review and The Laurel Review, and has been anthologized in Best New Poets 2005.
 She has been nominated for a Pushcart Prize, was the Alan Collins Tuition Scholar in Poetry at the Breadloaf Writers conference in 2008, and holds an MFA in Poetry from the Warren Wilson Program for Writers.

 Director of Marketing and Special Projects

 Sherrie Young has been with the Foundation for over fifteen years and has been instrumental in expanding and developing many of the organization’s programs.
-Considered a literary advocate, Ms. Young is a co-founder of YB Literary, an organization that uses interactive activities to enlighten teenagers about the transformative power of reading literature, and is a board member for First Book, Brooklyn.
+Considered a literary advocate, Ms. Young is a co-founder of YB Literary, an organization that uses interactive activities to enlighten teenagers about the transformative power of reading literature, and is a former board member for First Book, Brooklyn.
 She holds a MBA from St. Joseph’s College.